LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/conversation-outcomes.md

 ![](/img/conversation-outcomes1.png)

-{:start="2"}
-2. In the footnote, click Data Sources.
+{:start="2"} 2.
+In the footnote, click Data Sources.
 The Data Sources page is displayed.
+Click the tab called Integrations where your Connectors and Engagement Attributes will be displayed.

 ![](/img/conversation-outcomes2.png)

 {:start="3"}
-3. In the Data Sources page, next to the relevant engagement attributes category, click configure.
+3\.
+In the Data Sources page, next to the relevant engagement attributes category, click configure.
 In the example below, eCommerce info is selected.
-4. Click submit by agent.
+4\.
+Click submit by agent.

 ![](/img/conversation-outcomes3.png)

 {:start="5"}
-5. Select the skill(s) for which you want this feature to be available.
+5\.
+Select the skill(s) for which you want this feature to be available.
 For example, your transaction engagement attributes may not be relevant for your customer support agents.
-6. Select the engagement attribute properties that will be displayed to the agent in the agent workspace by clicking add field to widget.
+6\.
+Select the engagement attribute properties that will be displayed to the agent in the agent workspace by clicking add field to widget.
 You must select at least one property.
-7. For each of the selected properties, enter a display name.
+7\.
+For each of the selected properties, enter a display name.
 This name will be displayed to the agent in the agent workspace.
-8. Click save.
+8\.
+Click save.

 ## Using conversation outcomes